jr-marquez/ksqldbWorkshop/README.md

 We will have a LUNCH Break for 60 Minutes and the workshop will finish around 3pm.

+# IMPORTANT NOTE:
+You work on all labs on the command prompt (cli), but for most ksqldb albs you can also work in the Control Center KSQLDB GUI.

 # Stop everything
 Note: By Confluent provisioned Compute VMs will be destroyed at 5pm latest on Workshop day automatically.
 Outside of cloud compute, please use terraform, to really destroy the environment in the cloud:
 ```bash